 Nearly a hundred years passed since Julius Caesar launched Rome’s inaugural skirmish into Britannia.
-During the course of that time Rome had decidedly degenerated into an imperial rulership.
+During the course of that time Rome had degenerated into an imperial rulership.
 Julius Caesar was assassinated by his political opponents -he was stabbed to death on the floor of the Senate on March 15 in 44 BC.
-Following his death, another unstable Triumvirate was established until Octavius (a.k.a.
-Caesar Augustus) took power.
-He planned several invasions of Britannia, but each attempt was eventually abandoned because there was no need for Rome to invade -Britannia and its various kings paid all their tributes to Rome in an acceptable manner.
-Augustus ruled as Emperor until his natural death in AD 14.
+Following his death, another unstable Triumvirate was established until Octavius took power (a.k.a. the reign of Caesar Augustus).
+He planned several invasions of Britannia, but each attempt was eventually abandoned because there was simply no need or justification.
+Britannia and its kings paid all their tributes to Rome in an acceptable manner.
+Augustus ruled as Emperor of Rome until his natural death in AD 14.
 He was followed by his adopted son Tiberius who ruled until his death in AD 37.
 Then one of the more infamous Roman Emperors, Caligula, took power from the Augustan bloodline.
 Latter day writers have painted Caligula as a sadistic madman, lusting for greed, sexual deviance, and personal power.
-An amusing anecdote in Suetonius’s The Twelve Caesars highlights Caligula’s insanity while preparing his troops to invade Britannia -an invasion that never happened because as he lined up his soldiers gazing out over the English Channel, he oddly instructed his infantry to hurl their javelins into the sea.
-Caligula ruled for less than 1 year until meeting his grisly demise amidst a conspiracy of Praetorian guards who replaced Caligula with his uncle, Claudius in AD 41.
+An amusing anecdote in Suetonius’s The Twelve Caesars highlights Caligula’s insanity while preparing his troops to invade Britannia -an invasion that never happened because as he lined up his soldiers gazing out over the English Channel, he oddly instructed his infantry to hurl their javelins out into the sea.
+Caligula ruled for less than 1 year until meeting his grisly demise amidst a conspiracy of Praetorian guards who replaced Caligula with his uncle Claudius in AD 41.

 According to the Roman historian Cassius Dio, who wrote some 80 books on the history of ancient Rome, the province of Britannia during the AD 40s had become a rowdy and unstable place.
 The Atrebanes tribe had once again been conquered by the Catuvellauni.
-So, Roman Emperor Claudius used this ‘affront’ as a pretext and he launched an invasion with the promise of reinstating the power of the Roman client state, the Atrebanes, led by their exiled king, Verica.
+So Roman Emperor Claudius used this ‘affront’ as a pretext.
+He launched an invasion with the promise of reinstating the Roman client state, the Atrebanes, led by their exiled king Verica.
 Claudius’s goal was to complete the task Caesar had set out for himself nearly a hundred years prior: conquering Britannia and claiming it for Rome.
-In many ways Claudius’s invasion was hardly an invasion at all, and more of an impressive work of performance theatre.
+In many ways Claudius’s invasion was hardly an invasion at all.
+It was more of an impressive work of performance theatre.
 It was led by Aulus Plautius, a ‘famous soldier’ according to Tacitus, and Narcissus, Claudius’s all-powerful secretary.

-Nevertheless, despite the rebellions Roman culture was spreading across the British mainland and it quickly spread throughout southern Britannia and even as far north as Scotland.
+Nevertheless, despite the rebellions, Roman culture was spreading across the British mainland and it quickly spread throughout southern Britannia and even as far north as Scotland.
 Sophisticated classical education emerged under the rule of Emperor Agricola.
-Roman baths, roads, and architecture took hold, as well as coinage and Latin script.
+Roman baths, roads, and architecture were built, as well as the proliferation of Roman coinage and Latin script.
 Cogidubnus took over the rulership of Verica, king of the Atrebanes, and he perpetuated the Romanization of the island.
 Londinium was refortified and rebuilt with a Roman amphitheater and Forum.

 A vast wall was constructed during the reign of Emperor Hadrian in AD 122, and it extended across Northern England to prevent Pict invasions.
 The wall is famously known, of course, as Hadrian’s Wall.
 A second wall was also constructed further north about twenty years later, called Antonine’s Wall (in present-day central Scotland).
 In addition, an outer defensive wall was built around the growing commercial port of Londinium.
 The visible remnants of the wall can still be seen today, notably at Cooper’s Row near the Tower Hill Tube station.

-In AD 313 Emperor Constantine “The Great” issued the Edict of Milan, announcing his politically motivated “conversion” to Christianity, as well as proclaiming religious toleration particularly for Christians throughout the Empire.
+In AD 313 Emperor Constantine “The Great” issued the Edict of Milan, announcing his politically motivated “conversion” to Christianity.
+It proclaimed religious tolerance particularly for Christians throughout the Empire.
 As a result, Britannia gradually became a Romanized Christian island.

 The Pax Romana brought a period of relative peace to the British isles, but it was tragically not to last.
-Throughout its vast empire, Rome relied upon servitude from its subjects, and there were always those who refused to bend the knee -namely the barbarians, the uncivilized Gauls and Goths.
-Post Augustus, all power in Rome was concentrated in the hands of the Emperor.
-Those peoples excluded from declaring their own sovereignty were forced to choose the path of violence and force.
-Insurrections and rebellions grew in numbers, while the Roman gentry grew unruly, decadent, and addicted to entertainment.
+Throughout its vast empire, Rome relied upon servitude from its subjects, and there were always those who refused to bend the knee -namely the barbarians, the unruly Gauls and Goths.
+Post-Augustus, all power in Rome was concentrated in the hands of the Emperor.
+The barbarian nations often chose the path of violence to battle the Roman Empire.
+Insurrections and rebellions grew in numbers while the Roman gentry became unruly, decadent, and addicted to entertainment.
 Eventually, even the Britons grew distasteful of the Romans.
-It all came to a head in AD 367 amidst the collapsing scenery Roman Britain besieged by the Gauls, Picts, Scots (of Ireland), and others including Saxon raiders in long-boats from the mainland in the barbariac conspiracio of Ad 367.
-They raided and overwhelmed the Roman defenses, as well as the vast villas that were spread out across the isle.
-It was a year of chaos and insurrection that only ended when the Roman Emperor Valentinian sent military leader, Theodosius, fought back against the invaders and restored temporary law and order in Britannia.
+It all came to a head in AD 367 amidst the collapsing scenery of Roman Britain as it was besieged by a confederation of Gauls, Picts, Scots (of Ireland), and other tribes including Saxon raiders in long-boats from the mainland in the barbariac conspiracio of Ad 367.
+These groups raided and overwhelmed the Roman defenses, as well as the vast villas that were spread out across the isle.
+It was a year of chaos and insurrection that only ended when the Roman Emperor Valentinian sent military leader, Theodosius, to fight back against the invaders to restore temporary law and order in Britannia.

 By the year AD 409 the Britons were wholly discontented with their Roman rulers and many Romans were pushed out of Britannia back to mainland Europe.
-However, once infighting arose in Britannia again, kingdoms called to Rome for help but Emperor Honorius had more pressing concerns: Rome was under the threat of destruction.
+However, once infighting arose in Britannia again the scattered kingdoms of Britannia desperately called to Rome for help but Emperor Honorius had more pressing concerns: by this point Rome was under the threat of destruction.
 In AD 410 Rome, itself, was captured by Alaric the Goth.
-The city was sacked and the emperor’s own sister was carried off as a prize.
-This pivotal moment caused the shift of power in Rome from West to East, in Byzantium.
+The city was sacked and the Emperor’s own sister was carried off as a prize.
+This pivotal moment caused a shift of power in Rome from West to East: from Rome to Byzantium.
 Meanwhile the western Roman provinces were all lost.
-Emperor Honorius instructed Britannia to look to its own defenses -a foreboding sign of the impending collapse of the Roman Empire and the looming shadow of the Dark Ages.
+Emperor Honorius instructed Britannia to look to its own defenses -a foreboding sign of the impending collapse of the Empire and the looming shadow of the Dark Ages.

-For this reading I used Winston Churchill’s essential History of English Speaking Peoples, David Starkey’s Crown and Country, and the writings of Tacitus and Cassius Dio.
+For this reading I used Winston Churchill’s essential History of English Speaking Peoples, David Starkey’s Crown and Country, Peter Ackroyd’s Foundation: The History of England From Its Earliest Beginnings To The Tudors, and the writings of Tacitus and Cassius Dio.